dotnet/csharpstandard/standard/types.md

     ;
 ```

 Each type argument shall satisfy any constraints on the corresponding type parameter ([§15.2.5](classes.md#1525-type-parameter-constraints)).
+A type argument whose nullability doesn't match the nullability of the type parameter satisfies the constraint with the exception that a nullable value type does not satisfy the struct constraint.
+A warning may be issued when the nullability of a type argument does not satisfy the nullability requirements of the constraint.

 ### 8.4.3 Open and closed types